psalm/psalm-plugin-symfony/README.md

    <extension name=".twig" checker="./vendor/psalm/plugin-symfony/src/Twig/TemplateFileAnalyzer.php"/>
 </fileExtensions>
 ```

+#### Cache Analyzer

+This approach is more "dirty" as it tries to connect the taints from the application code to the compiled PHP code representing a given template.
+It is theoricaly able to detect more taints than the previous approach out-of-the-box, but it still lakes ways to handle inheritance and stuff like that.

 To allow the analysis through the cached template files, you have to add the `twigCachePath` entry to the plugin configuration :